Real estate broker HelloOffice expands to Los Angeles after closing on $6.5 million – TechCrunch

 There are a lot of very large businesses that can benefit from the efficiencies software provides.

 “We raised money in order to invest in our team and platform as well as to scale to new markets beyond San Francisco,” says Bedecarre.
-“However we have been growing so quickly while remaining profitable, we haven’t touched any of the money we raised.”
+“However, we have been growing so quickly while remaining profitable, we haven’t touched any of the money we raised.”